DataDog/hiring-engineers/answers.md

     }}
 ]
 ```
-Each widget consists of `definition` object.
-That object contains `type`, `requests`, `title` properties.
+Each widget consists of a `definition` object.
+That object contains `type`, `requests`, and `title` properties.

-`type` obviously specifies type of the widget
+`type` of course specifies the type of the widget.

 `requests` specifies what kind of data is going to be displayed in the widget.
-For example for the task to visualize "any metric from the Integration on your Database with the anomaly function applied" I decided to select MySQL performance cpu time metric with `Basic` [anomaly detection algorithm](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) and value of 2 bounds (standard deviations for the algorithm).
+For example, for the task to visualize "any metric from the Integration on your Database with the anomaly function applied" I decided to select the MySQL performance cpu time metric with the `Basic` [anomaly detection algorithm](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) and a value of 2 bounds (standard deviations for the algorithm).

-For custom metric with the rollup function applied to sum up all the points for the past hour into one bucket I used instructions from [here](https://docs.datadoghq.com/dashboards/functions/rollup/) on how `rollup` function works and how to to use it in the request.
-I used rollup function with sum and 3600 arguments since I needed to sump all the points for the past hour or 3600 seconds.
+For the "custom metric with the rollup function applied to sum up all the points for the past hour into one bucket," I used [these instructions](https://docs.datadoghq.com/dashboards/functions/rollup/) on how the `rollup` function works and how to to use it in the request.
+I used the rollup function with `sum` and `3600` arguments since I needed to sum up all the points for the past hour or 3600 seconds.

 `title` sets the title of the widget.

-Line 39 through 47 is being used for setting additional properties of the dashboard.
-On line 49 an api call is being made and all above mentioned properties a passed to the call so they can be reflected on the Timeboard).
+Lines 39 through 47 are being used to set additional properties of the dashboard.
+On line 49 an API call is being made and all the above mentioned properties are passed to the call so they can be reflected on the Timeboard.

-After saving `timeboard.py` I ran `export DD_SITE="https://api.datadoghq.com/api/v1/dashboard" DD_API_KEY="<API-KEY>" DD_APP_KEY="<APP-KEY>"` and `python3 timeboard.py` to execute python file.
+After saving `timeboard.py` I ran `export DD_SITE="https://api.datadoghq.com/api/v1/dashboard" DD_API_KEY="<API-KEY>" DD_APP_KEY="<APP-KEY>"` and `python3 timeboard.py` to execute the Python file.

-After successful execution I should be able to see `Data Visualization` dashboard name in the Dashboard list and access the Dashboard from `Dashboards` -> `Dashboard list` in the UI:
+After a successful execution I should be able to see the `Data Visualization` Dashboard name in the Dashboard list and access the Dashboard from `Dashboards` -> `Dashboard list` in the UI:
 ![Dashboard list](img/dashboard.png)

 #### Timeboard
 ![Timeboard](img/data-vis.png)

-Timeboard can be accessed by following [this link](https://p.datadoghq.com/sb/r994pgswllop6yxx-aae689097938255beefc2e2edd446f2d)
+The Timeboard can be accessed by following [this link](https://p.datadoghq.com/sb/r994pgswllop6yxx-aae689097938255beefc2e2edd446f2d)

-### Set the Timeboard's timeframe and take a snapshot
+### Timeboard's Timeframe and Snapshot

-UI allowed me to set the Timeboard's timeframe to the past 5 minutes and take a snapshot and send it to yourself.
+I set the Timeboard's timeframe to the past 5 minutes in the UI and took a snapshot and sent it to myself.

 ![Snapshot](img/Snapshot.png)

-I added `@` notation to find my name in the list to send it to myself.
+I added the `@` notation to find my name in the list to send it to myself.
 ![notation](img/notation.png)

-### What is the Anomaly graph displaying?
-Bonus Question: What is the Anomaly graph displaying?
+### Bonus Question: What is the Anomaly graph displaying?

 The graph is displaying a period of time when a metric is behaving differently than it has in the past, taking in accounts trends, seasonal day-of-week, and time-of-day patterns.
-In other words anomaly graph is displaying period of time when metric doesn't match the prediction.
+In other words, the anomaly graph is displaying the period of time when a metric doesn't match the prediction.
 It is well-suited for metrics with strong trends and recurring patterns.

 ## Monitoring Data
-Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
-So let’s make life easier by creating a monitor.

-Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+### Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:

-* Warning threshold of 500
+*Warning threshold of 500
-* Alerting threshold of 800
+*Alerting threshold of 800
-* And also ensure that it will notify you if there is No Data for this query over the past 10m.
+*And also ensure that it will notify you if there is No Data for this query over the past 10m.

-To create a new Metric Monitor in the Datadog application I selected `Monitors` -> `New Monitor` -> `Metric`
+To create a new Metric Monitor in the Datadog Application I selected `Monitors` -> `New Monitor` -> `Metric`

-In the opened page I was able to select metric `my_metric`, warning threshold of 500 and alerting threshold of 800.
+In the opened page I selected the metric `my_metric`, warning threshold of 500 and alerting threshold of 800.
 I also made sure that it will notify me if there is data missing for more than 10 minutes.

 ![Create a new Monitor](img/metric-monitor.png)

-* Please configure the monitor’s message so that it will:
+### Configure the monitor’s message so that it will:
 * Send you an email whenever the monitor triggers.
 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

-Using [Notifications documentation](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert) I was able to create monitor's message that will create different messages based on whatever monitor triggers by using [conditional variables](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert#conditional-variables):
+Using the [Notifications documentation](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert) I was able to configure the monitor's message so that it will create different messages based on whatever the monitor triggers by using [conditional variables](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert#conditional-variables):

 * Warning threshold of 500:
 ```
 {{#is_warning}}my_metric exceeded threshold  of 500{{/is_warning}}
 ```
 * Alerting threshold of 800
-For displaying host ip I used tag variable `{{host.ip}}`
+For displaying the host ip I used the tag variable `{{host.ip}}`
 ```
 {{#is_alert}}my_metric exceeded threshold of 800, my_metric is {{value}}, IP Address: {{host.ip}} {{/is_alert}}
 ```
-After adding myself to notification list my email was added to the end of the message `@serge.pokrovskii@gmail.com`
+After adding myself to the notification list my email was added to the end of the message `@serge.pokrovskii@gmail.com`
 ```
 {{#is_no_data}}Data is missing for more than 10 minutes{{/is_no_data}} @serge.pokrovskii@gmail.com
 ```